zerasul/mdbook_en/10physics/pyshics.md

 Shifting to the right, we can see it can be divided by 2.
 So it can be more efficient when working with these arithmetic operations.

-**NOTE**: It is important to know whether the compiler used can transform multiplication or division operations into more efficient operations[^55].
+**NOTE**: It is important to know whether the compiler like GCC used can transform multiplication or division operations into more efficient operations[^55].

 After seeing the arithmetic operations and how to optimize them, we are going to show another section to take into account when programming for Sega Mega Drive; it is the use of the different types of data to be able to optimize the use of memory; since this is important when working with systems with few resources (64kb of RAM memory).